fantkolja/design-patterns/README.md

 # Command
 Encapsulates request as an object, thereby letting you parametrize other objects with different requests, queue or log requests, and support undoable operations.

+# Adapter
+Converts the interface of a class into another interface the client expects.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.